 I’ll do a followup post on the 3D rover interaction in Storyline.
 Let me know if you have any more questions about this module and go check out all of that great content on the Mars site.

 Download the fully revised, free 63-page ebook: The Insider's Guide to Becoming a Rapid E-Learning Pro

 Upcoming E-Learning Events

 - Manchester: November 16 & 17.
-Seats will be limited.
-Details coming soon.
+Articulate Community Roadshow.
+Sold Out.

 Free E-Learning Resources

 Want to learn more?
 Check out these articles and free resources in the community.